-What Happens if You Steal Time at Work?
+What Happens If You Steal Time at Work?

 Today more than ever, business owners around the world are investing time and resources into optimizing and improving their business efficiency.
-After all, time is money – and an efficient business can produce more within shorter timeframes.
+After all, time is money, and an efficient business can produce more within shorter timeframes.

 But recent statistics show that over 75% of businesses operating in the US are negatively affected by their employee’s time theft schemes – which account for the most common type of time fraud, embezzlement, and occupational abuse.